lldap/lldap/example_configs/zulip.md

 ```

 5) Configure which groups are allowed to authenticate
 This step is optional, if you do not specify anything here all users from your lldap server will be able to login.
+This example will grant access to all users who are a member of `zulip_users`.
 Add the following lines to your configuration and change the values according to your setup.
 ```
 import django_auth_ldap
 AUTH_LDAP_GROUP_TYPE = "django_auth_ldap.config.GroupOfUniqueNamesType(name_attr='cn')"
-AUTH_LDAP_REQUIRE_GROUP = "cn=zulip,ou=groups,dc=example,dc=com"
+AUTH_LDAP_REQUIRE_GROUP = "cn=zulip_users,ou=groups,dc=example,dc=com"
 AUTH_LDAP_GROUP_SEARCH = LDAPSearch("ou=groups,dc=example,dc=com", ldap.SCOPE_SUBTREE, "(objectClass=GroupOfUniqueNames)")
 ```